Augustus Keppel, 1st Viscount Keppel: Early life

-Keppel, by Reynolds, 1752–53, in a pose not much like the Apollo Belvedere.
+c.
+1752 portrait of Keppel by Joshua Reynolds, in a pose similar to the Apollo Belvedere.

 Early in 1749, he was introduced by Lord Edgecombe to Sir Joshua Reynolds.
 When, on 11 May 1749, Keppel sailed from Plymouth to the Mediterranean, as Commodore commanding the Mediterranean Fleet, (with his pennant in his old ship HMS Centurion intending to persuade the Dey of Algiers to restrain the piratical operations of his subjects) Reynolds travelled with him as far as Menorca and there painted the first of his 6 portraits of Keppel, (Note: One of the 6, belonging originally to Edmund Burke, is now in the National Gallery where there is also one by him of Keppel's mother) along with others of officers of the British garrison there.
 (Note: Reynolds then stayed on the island for the rest of 1749 before leaving for Rome, where he stayed 2 years) Keppel concluded an agreement with the Dey of Algiers which protected British commerce.
 After negotiating treaties at Tripoli and Tunis, Keppel returned to England in July 1751.

 Seven Years' War

 During the Seven Years' War he saw constant service.
-He served as Commodore on the North American Station with his broad pennant in the fourth-rate from 1751 to 1755.
+He served as commodore on the North American Station with his broad pennant in the fourth-rate from 1751 to 1755.
 He was on the coast of France in 1756 and was detached on an expedition to conquer Gorée, a French island off the west coast of Africa in 1758.
 His ship, Torbay (74), was the first to get into action in the Battle of Quiberon Bay in November 1759.

-In 1757 he had formed part of the court martial which had condemned Admiral John Byng, but was active among those who endeavoured to secure a pardon for him; but neither he nor those who had acted with him could produce any serious reason why the sentence should not be carried out.
+In 1757 he had formed part of the court martial which had condemned Admiral of the Blue John Byng, but was active among those who endeavoured to secure a pardon for him; but neither he nor those who had acted with him could produce any serious reason why the sentence should not be carried out.
 In March 1761, Keppel transferred to the third-rate and was put in command of a squadron to reduce Belle Isle, which was successfully completed in June 1761.